lqnhi/Cyberdefender/AWSwatcher/AWSwatcher-writeup.md

 \#7.
 A server error inadvertently disclosed a temporary AWS access key in the debug logs.
 What is the AccessKeyId value that was leaked?
 ![](images/17.png)
-Just from question 6, we can also have the answer for accessKeyId: ASIASFUIRZ5AETONKITQ
+Just from question 6, we can also have the answer for accessKeyId

 \#8.
 A critical alert was triggered when the attacker invoked an API to retrieve temporary credentials.
 What is the Event ID of the GetRole API call?